 LAUNDRY: Washers and dryers are located in every Residence Hall.
-In 1st, 2nd, and 3rd Battalions the laundry room is located in the basements.
+In the 1st, 2nd, and 3rd Battalions the laundry room is located in the basements.
 In New Hall, the laundry room is located on the 1st floor.
 Maintenance concerns regarding washers and dryers need to be reported to the RA or the BM on duty.
 Do not attempt to repair machines on your own.
-Tampering of machines can be dangerous and is prohibited.
-The cost of repair can be passed on to the residents of who is found to be tampering with the machines.
+Tampering with machines can be dangerous and is prohibited.
+The repair cost can be passed on to residents tampering with the machines.

 LITTERING: Littering is prohibited.
-As a resident in this community, it is your responsibility to dispose of personal trash in the designated locations.
-For this reason, littering, leaving trash in common areas or locations not designated for waste disposal is subject to judicial action/fees and applicable removal/cleaning charges.
+As a resident in this community, it is the student's responsibility to dispose of personal trash in the designated locations.
+For this reason, littering, leaving trash in common areas or locations not designated for waste disposal is subject to conduct action and applicable removal/cleaning charges.
 Residents must maintain the cleanliness of their living space.
 Personal trash must be emptied into the receptacles in the trash rooms located at the end of each hallway in all residence halls.
 These trash rooms are cleaned daily to ensure the health and well-being of the College community.

-MANDATORY HOUSING/FLOOR MEETINGS: Meetings are held by the Residence Life staff in order to transfer information from the OHRL to the residents.
-All residents must attend Housing Meetings without exception.
-In the event that a meeting is missed, residents are responsible for obtaining any missed information by making an appointment with the

-RA or BM.
-The ORHL is not responsible for the miscommunication of information from other residents.
+MANDATORY HOUSING/FLOOR MEETINGS: Meetings are held by the Residence Life staff in order to transfer information from the DRL to the residents.
+All residents must attend mandatory Meetings without exception.
+In the event that a meeting is missed, residents are responsible for obtaining any missed information by making an appointment with the RA or BM.
+DHL is not responsible for the miscommunication of information from other residents.

-PERSONAL RESPONSIBILITY: Residents should maintain good decorum at all times, behaving in a manner that is respectful to all members of the College community.
+PERSONAL RESPONSIBILITY: Residents should maintain good decorum at all times, behaving in a manner that is respectful to all members of the Maritime community.

 - No person shall create safety or health hazards in any residence halls.
-Residents may not engage in any activity that may injure persons, deface, or damage any part of any residence hall or nearby facilities. - In the process of addressing community related issues and concerns, failing to comply with the reasonable directions of OHRL or Maritime staff, acting in accordance with Residence Life and/or College protocol, is considered non-compliance and judicial action/fees may apply. - Passive Presence Assisting in, remaining present during, or failing to report the performance of any act constituting a violation of established policies is prohibited. - All community members and guests are held to standards of appropriate language when conducting College-related business.
+Residents may not engage in any activity that may injure persons, deface, or damage any part of any residence hall or nearby facilities. - In the process of addressing community related issues and concerns, failing to comply with the reasonable directions of DRL or Maritime staff, acting in accordance with Residence Life and/or College protocol, is considered non-compliance and may be taken to conduct. - Passive Presence Assisting in, remaining present during, or failing to report the performance of any act constituting a violation of established policies is prohibited. - All community members and guests are held to standards of appropriate behavior when conducting College-related business.
 Individuals may be held accountable for inappropriate or offensive conduct. - Community Respect: Respect for each other is the basis for a successful community.
 Each member of our community is expected to treat others in a courteous, respectful, and caring manner.
 Failure to show respect for members of the College community (students, faculty, staff, and/or guests) is not permitted.